lw8192/Red-Team-Dev/Python/Python_Windows_API.md

 Display on a device (ie screen, printer) - interact with the device context.
 Handles - pointers to objects.
 Hacker focused API calls: OpenProcess, CreateRemoteThread, WriteProcessMemory.
+Injecting shellcode into a remote process: use Win32 APIs VirtualAllocEx, CreateRemoteThread, WriteProcessMemory, VirtualProtectEx, CreateProcessA, QueueUserAPC

 ## Ctypes
 Usage: